-Transactions with Chairman and controlling shareholder of Electrovaya Inc. and Officers of the Company
+Transactions with Chief Executive Officer and controlling shareholder of Electrovaya Inc.

-Annual General Expenses
+Quarterly General Expenses

-There is an outstanding payable balance due to the Executive Chairman of \$18 relating to raising of capital on behalf of the Company, as at September 30, 2022 (2021-\$18).
+There is an outstanding payable balance of \$18 relating to raising of capital on behalf of the Company, as at December 31, 2022 (2021-\$18).

-During the year ended September 30, 2022, the Company paid \$42 (2021 - Nil) to the Chief Financial Officer for services rendered in his capacity as an executive officer of Electrovaya Inc. These amounts, which are recorded at their exchange amount, have been expensed in General and Administrative.
+During the quarter ended December 31, 2022, the Company paid \$37 (2021 - Nil) to the Chief Financial Officer for services rendered in his capacity as an executive officer of Electrovaya Inc. These amounts, which are recorded at their exchange amount, have been expensed in General and Administrative.

-During the year ended September 30, 2022, the Company paid \$70 (2021 - \$36) to a director of Electrovaya Corp. for services rendered in his capacity as an executive officer of Electrovaya Inc. These amounts, which are recorded at their exchange amount, have been expensed in General and Administrative.
+During the quarter ended December 31, 2022, the Company paid \$272 that included bonus payments of \$223 for fiscal year 2022 and 2023 (2021 - nil) to the Chief Executive Officer for services rendered in his capacity as an executive officer of Electrovaya Inc. These amounts, which are recorded at their exchange amount, have been expensed in General and Administrative.

-During the year ended September 30, 2022, the Company paid \$198 (2021 - \$306) to the Executive Chairman, who is also a controlling shareholder of the Company.
+During the quarter ended December 31, 2022, the Company paid \$49 (2021 - \$53) to the Executive Chairman, who is also a controlling shareholder of the Company.
 These amounts, which are recorded at their exchange amount, have been expensed in General and Administrative.